wmedrano/wmedrano.dev/content/about.md

 draft = false
 +++

-I'm Will Medrano.
-I work as a Senior Software Engineer at Google.
+I'm Will and I work as a Senior Software Engineer at Google.
 I deal with very big data during my day job, but tinker with a variety of things like:

 -   The Rust programming language.
 -   Audio for music creation purposes.